vintage/party_flutter/README.md

 ## TODO

-- Improve the UI
-- Organize the code
-- More animations
+- More animations (flip card in gameplay)
-- A lot more
+- Introduce PersistService to access shared prefs data
+- Migrate translations to JSON format for easier maintaining

 ## Version